 Full Story of SZA's Weight Loss — Everything She's Gone Through Regarding Her Body Image

 Music has been a blessing and a path to a new lifestyle for Solána Imani Rowe, aka SZA.
-Her recent single in collaboration with Justin Timberlake, 'The Other Side', has hit into the top 50 at 'Pop & Hot AC Radio'.
+Her recent single in collaboration with Justin Timberlake, 'The Other Side', has hit the top 50 on 'Pop & Hot AC Radio'.
 But it's not the first one to get such a high.
 And it's certainly not the last.

 Watch: First — SZA's Latest 'The Other Side' with Justin Timberlake

-It took boring jobs for her to realize she needed a career change, and it was a strange yet ecstatic fondness for music that she really got into it.
+It took boring jobs for SZA to realize she needed a career change, and it was a strange yet ecstatic fondness for music that she really got into it.
 And in order to better her body image as an artist, she went through a weight loss phase to feel comfortable with what she wore.

 SZA Weighed 200 Lbs.
 Once and Wore Baggy Clothes Because Others Didn't Fit Her

-In a tell-all with 'Coveteur Magazine' (the article seems to have been removed) in 2017, the 'Love Galore' singer discussed how her weight loss went on to influence her style when she got her break into the music industry.
+In a tell-all with 'Coveteur Magazine' (the article seems to have been removed) in 2017, the 'Love Galore' singer discussed how her weight loss went on to influence her style when she got her to break into the music industry.
 Her closet was one thing that led to the discussion about her weight in the past.

 The singer's style is vibrantly clear in these years of her career.
-But she says she is actually "low-key" into '90s.
+But she says she is actually "low-key" into the '90s.
 She had a lot of baggy clothes in her closet.
 Yes, she was once a little too heavier than now.